If you’ve found yourself asking ‘why?’ or ‘how?’ in relation to language, linguistics is for you.

 Trinity organises the annual Linguistics competition for Year 12 (Lower 6th) students.
 The Essay Prize aims to raise awareness of the systematic study of language as an interesting and multifaceted subject in and of itself.
 It is hoped that the Prize will encourage students with an interest in linguistics to explore this further and to apply for a University course in this subject.
 In addition, the Prize aims to recognise the achievements of high-calibre students from whatever background they may come, as well as the achievements of those who teach them.

 For more information about Open Days, the Tripos, preparatory reading lists etc, please visit the departmental website or contact the Senior Secretary.

 This short video is a good introduction to Linguistics at Cambridge.

 All applicants for Linguistics are required to take a written assessment at interview, if interviewed.

-- Two data questions and one essay question (60 minutes)
+- Three data questions (60 minutes)